 The ultimate veggie dip is here!
-Whether you’re preparing a veggie-forward charcuterie board or want a dip recipe everyone will love (and encourages veggie consumption), this is it!
+Whether you’re preparing a veggie-forward charcuterie board or want a dip recipe everyone will love (and encourage veggie consumption), this is it!

 This dill dip recipe is so easy to make and you’ll love the bright herby citrus flavor from fresh dill.
 Paired with a hint of garlic and onion, it’s reminiscent of dill pickles but in a creamy sauce.